Back to Blog

 2. Flexi-Cap Funds (The All-Rounder)

-These funds give the fund manager the freedom to invest in companies of all sizes.
-It’s a great for beginners who want a professional to decide where the best opportunities are.
+These funds give the fund manager the freedom to invest in companies of all sizes (Large, Mid, and Small caps).
+It’s great for beginners who want a professional to dynamically decide where the best growth opportunities are in the Indian market.

 3. ELSS (The Tax Saver)

-If you want to save tax while investing, ELSS is your best friend.
-It has a 3-year lock-in, which actually helps beginners stay disciplined and not panic when markets go down.
+If you want to save tax under Section 80C while investing, ELSS (Equity Linked Savings Scheme) is your best friend.
+It has a mandatory 3-year lock-in, which actually helps beginners stay disciplined and prevents them from panicking when markets drop.

 💡 A Simple Strategy